Four Problems – One Solution

-Most of us love our food, and for some of us, excess weight becomes a problem.
-We would all like a magic bullet to rid of it forever but in homeopathy, no one remedy suits all people.
+Most of us love our food, and for some, excess weight becomes a problem.
+We would all like a magic bullet to get rid of it forever but in homeopathy there is just not one remedy that will do that for all. people.

-All these problems are improved by good homeopathic treatment so weight loss is more easily achieved.
+These problems do improve with good homeopathic treatment so that weight loss is more easily achieved.
 An appointment with a qualified homeopath produces the best results.

 Case 2 – Hot Flushes and Angina

 Margaret, a woman in her eighties, was baffled by the onset of hot flushes.